Epcot’s International Festival of the Holidays

 These cost $7.99, and they are reasonable enough to purchase one for each child or adult in your party.
 This year’s scavenger hunt is fun.
 I liked that the stickers are on the opposite side instead of keeping up with a separate sheet.

 Once you finish the scavenger hunt, you can revisit any of the stores in the park and pick up a prize.
-However, I recommend having the cast member mark your maps at the time of purchase and receive your reward then.
+However, I recommend having the cast member mark your maps and take your reward at the time of purchase.
 You’re liable to forget to pick them up later.

 This year there was a choice between three different cups.
 And since I have three family members that enjoy these kinds of things, we ended up with all three.